MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ### Convert a form processing output string to a number in Power Automate

 AI Builder form processing returns all extracted values as strings.
-If the destination where you want to save a value extracted by AI Builder form processing requires a number, you can convert a value to number using the [int](/azure/logic-apps/workflow-definition-language-functions-reference#int) or [float](/azure/logic-apps/workflow-definition-language-functions-reference#float) expressions.
-Use int if the number has no decimals, use float if instead the number has decimals.
-Here is how to do it:
+If the destination where you want to save a value extracted by AI Builder form processing requires a number, you can convert a value to number using the [int](/azure/logic-apps/workflow-definition-language-functions-reference#int) or [float](/azure/logic-apps/workflow-definition-language-functions-reference#float) expression.
+Use int if the number has no decimals.
+Use float if the number does have decimals.
+Here's how to do it:

 `float('<form processing output>')`